"Over every mountain, there is a path, although it may not be seen from the valley." - Theodore Roethke

 The Mani Rimdu Festival

-Trekkers interested in the Everest View Hike with Mani Rimdu Festival should plan their trek around the end of October and the beginning of November.
-The festival is officially celebrated for three days and the exact dates depend on the Tibetan calendar, which will be provided on request once declared by the head Lama at Tengboche monastery (Mani Rimdu this year, 2021, will be celebrated from 20th to 22nd October).
-Planning the Everest View Trek with Mani Rimdu offers wonderful opportunity to trekkers to attend the rituals (plays, masked dances, prayers and feasts) performed by the monks, get the blessings and the insight on the unique culture of the Sherpa people accompanied by the magnificent views of the some of the major towering peaks of the world including the Mt.
-Everest.
+Trekkers interested in participating in the Mani Rimdu Festival's Everest View Trek should schedule their trip at the end of October or early November.
+The event lasts three days, and the exact dates are determined by the Tibetan calendar, which will be provided upon request once the head Lama of Tengboche monastery has announced the festival (Mani Rimdu this year, 2022, will be celebrated from 8th to 10!^&th November).
+Trekking the Everest View Trek with Mani Rimdu provides trekkers with a wonderful opportunity to witness monks perform rituals (plays, masked dances, prayers, and feasts), receive blessings, and gain insight into the Sherpa people's unique culture, all while enjoying spectacular views of some of the world's highest peaks,Mt.
+Everest is one among them.

-Not Included In The Cost
+Not Included In the Cost (Canceled)

 |S.No.||Start Date||End Date||Cost||Status||Book|